Our vision and values

 By contrast, only 7 Tory MPs were elected with over 60% of the vote and no Tory MP received over 64% of the vote.

 This is not just a problem with the 2017 UK election - it is a known problem with FPTP systems.
-They disadvantage left-leaning voters because these voters tend to live in densely populated urban areas.
+They disadvantage left-leaning voters because they are disproportionately likely to live in densely populated urban areas.

 LCER believes that the composition of Parliament should broadly match the way that people voted.
 A party that gets (say) 25% of the vote should get roughly 25% of the seats in Parliament.